CALL US TODAY! (225) 647-2747

 5. Material Quality and Compatibility

-The effectiveness of a rubber lining depends not only on how it’s applied but also on the material itself.
-Different applications require different rubber compounds with unique properties, such as chemical resistance, abrasion resistance, flexibility, and temperature tolerance.
+The success of any rubber lining installation depends heavily on selecting the correct rubber compound.
+Different environments require materials with specific properties, including chemical resistance, abrasion resistance, flexibility, and temperature tolerance.

 What to consider: